yaxley-peaks/blog/src/rootless_root/index.md

 and his master belonged.
 Upon being told they were followers of the Great Way of Unix, the programmer grew scornful.

-“The command-line tools of Unix are crude and backward”, he scoffed.
-“Modern, properly designed operating systems do everything through a graphical user interface”.
+&ldquo;The command-line tools of Unix are crude and backward&rdquo;, he scoffed. &ldquo;Modern, properly designed operating systems do everything through a graphical user interface&rdquo;.

 Master Foo said nothing, but pointed at the moon.
 A nearby dog began to bark at the master&rsquo;s hand.

-“I don&rsquo;t understand you!” said the programmer.
+&ldquo;I don&rsquo;t understand you!&rdquo; said the programmer.

 Master Foo remained silent, and pointed at an image of the Buddha.
 Then he pointed at a window.

-“What are you trying to tell me?” asked the programmer.
+&ldquo;What are you trying to tell me?&rdquo; asked the programmer.

 Master Foo pointed at the programmer&rsquo;s head.
 Then he pointed at a rock.

-“Why can&rsquo;t you make yourself clear?” demanded the programmer.
+&ldquo;Why can&rsquo;t you make yourself clear?&rdquo; demanded the programmer.

 Master Foo frowned thoughtfully, tapped the the programmer twice on the nose, and dropped him in a nearby trashcan.